platform-experience/K18-LAB0261/guidebook.md

 	![Widget dependency stylesheet](images/lab-05/16-dependency-3.png)

 We have already added the necessary classes to the `i` elements in the Idea List widget.
 You can see below that on lines **7** and **10** of the HTML Template of the widget we have the class `animated` applied to both elements.
 This class is what Animate.css uses to ensure it attaches to this element.
 We also have the and `swing` and `rubberBand` classes, which are simply the type of animation to use.
-A different animation will be used when voting, and "un-voting".
+A different animation will be used when voting, and un-voting.

 ![HTML](images/lab-05/18-html-1.png)